dmbarbour/wikilon/docs/AboutABC.md

                                    ...
         [G][F][E][D][C][B][A]{&a7} => [G][F][E][D][C][B][A]

 It's the *annotation* that has the indicated arity.
 Arity annotations provide a lightweight form of input buffering, controlling partial evaluations where they aren't efficient or interesting.
-Arity annotations are a foundation for lazy evaluation, fixpoints, and ultimately to control [AO linking](AboutAO.md).
+Arity annotations serve as a foundation for lazy evaluation, fixpoints, and ultimately to control [AO linking](AboutAO.md).

+*Aside:* The six arity annotations cover the common range for parameter lists.
+If a function needs more than five arguments, developers should seriously consider factoring parameter objects.

 ### Accelerated Dictionary